adhirajmuduli/Trendmapp/README.md

 ## Example Workflow

-1. **Data ingestion.** Field team exports an Excel workbook of nutrient concentrations; scientists verify headers match the latitude/longitude/timestamps convention.
+1. **Data ingestion.** Field team exports an Excel workbook (`.xlsx` file) of say a parameter -- nutrient concentrations; scientists verify headers match the latitude/longitude/timestamps convention.
+(See the `testfile.xlsx` provided in the repo for clarity - it was also the test-data used.)
-2. **Upload + QA.** The upload endpoint validates ranges, reports counts, and stores the cleaned dataset plus global extrema in the server session for reuse.
+2. **Upload + QA.** The upload endpoint validates ranges, reports counts, and stores the cleaned dataset plus global minima and maxima in the server session for reuse (generating the legened, as well as heatmap color assignment).
 3. **Boundary management.** Analysts upload a study-area GeoJSON (or rely on `static/data/export.geojson`) and fit the Leaflet map to its bounds.
-4. **Heatmap iteration.** Researchers try multiple interpolation methods/colormaps, bookmarking visualizations with the gallery, downloads, and clipboard copy.
+These files define the area over which the heatmap mask is to be clipped.
+One can search for their area and obtain their geojson via ***openstreetmap*** or other related databases for larger files.
+4. **Heatmap iteration.** Researchers can try multiple interpolation methods (IDW/KDE), coloring schemas (turbo, inferno, etc.), bandwith and opacity as they see fit according to their density of data.
+For denser data distribution, it is recommended to use lower bandwidth and color schemes with lesser variation over the gradient.
+Bookmarking visualizations with the gallery and then downloading it, one can save their results.
 5. **Temporal storytelling.** `/api/animate` interpolates intermediate frames, producing MP4s that summarize eutrophication trends over the sampled months.
 6. **Data stewardship.** Via `/api/table`, teams correct outliers or add late measurements through the AG Grid UI, backed by PostgreSQL for multi-user persistence.